MysteryBlokHed/Yolosmith/README.md

 5. Paste the contents and press enter

-After doing either method installation method, a popup should open.
+After either method, a popup should open.
 If it doesn't, make sure to approve popups from the YOLO website.
-Simply fill out the fields and press the "Spam" button.
+Fill out the fields and press the "Spam" button.
+A counter will the amount of messages sent will be updated below the button.

 ## License